How do you make a more meaningful Christmas when all you are doing is rushing and stressing trying to get things done?

 Making Christmas More Meaningful through Reflection

-Once you have cleared a few things from your schedule it is time to simply sit and spend time on reflection.
+Once you’ve cleared a few things from your schedule it is time to simply sit down, slow down, and spend time on reflection.

 I am doing things constantly and this idea of taking time for reflection is as much for me as for you!